DukeOfEtiquette/BlackJack/README.md

 # BlackJack

-This is a simple library of c++ files that allow the user to start and play games of Black Jack with a variable number of players and sets of cards in the playing deck.
+This is a simple C++ implementation of Black Jack with a variable number of players and sets of cards in the playing deck.
+This project was completed with the help of bnickodemus.